 Note: As of February 12, 2021, Centers for Disease Control and Prevention (CDC) has released a new Operational Strategy for K-12 Schools to incorporate the best available evidence at this time.
 The indicators and thresholds in the operational strategy replace the former core indicators in the Indicators for Dynamic School Decision-Making.
-VDH is reviewing this new operational strategy and revisions to this page are forthcoming.
-Users can visit the CDC COVID Data Tracker-County View for county level data until this page is updated.
+The School Metrics information on this page has been updated to reflect those changes.
+VDH is reviewing the CDC operational strategy to determine any necessary revisions to the Interim Guidance for K12 School Reopening.
 Please see the CDC's updated K-12 mitigation toolkit for additional resources.

 CDC Core Indicators: